 Use the glass-clinking tradition as peace-keeping hack #Reception Advice#glass clinking#steal-this-idea Updated Oct 12 2015 (Posted Jan 3 2013) Guest post by Blueness Your mason jar wine glass can be your secret weapon with this glass-clinking hack.
 Photo by Adrienne Hunter The more I think about the glass clinking tradition, the more I think I may use it as a tactic for peace-keeping.
 The wedding will be the first time my folks meet his, and there is a good chance they will not be the best of friends.
 My side is very left wing, political, outspoken, Jewish but non-religious, and embracing of alcohol.
 His side is right wing, also political and outspoken, quite Christian, and do not drink.
 If I notice conversations are getting heated, I will be clinking away so that: Yay kissing!
 People shut up and remember why we are there.
 I likely will be the biggest clinker at the wedding.
 Guest post written by Blueness Blueness is a Canadian married to an American.
 She also taught us how to make these adorable birdie cake toppers. http://pinterest.com/sillyblueness/ PREVIOUS Allison & Sage's Buddhist gothic gluten-free wedding NEXT An Indian-influenced wedding with a little bit of Pixar Show/Hide comments [ 3 ] Most creative and constructive use of the glass-clinking!
 I hope it works out for you. 🙂 Reply That is awesome 🙂 Reply red on this bride looks beautiful!
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.